‘Young And The Restless’ Spoilers: Hilary-Jordan-Lily Love Triangle Teased

 Lily And Hilary – New Battles Coming?

-The Young and The Restless viewers know Hilary and Lily have long despised each other and Lily is thrilled that Hilary and Devon Hamilton (Bryton James) are officially divorced.
+The Young and The Restless viewers know Hilary and Lily have long despised each other, and Lily is thrilled that Hilary and Devon Hamilton (Bryton James) are officially divorced.
 That legal split should mean Hilary and Lily can go their separate ways, right?
-Wrong.
+Well, actually, that is wrong.

 Once Lily and Cane split, The Young and The Restless spoilers predict Jordan makes clear his desire for Lily.
-Hilary wasn’t taking things too seriously with Jordan, but once she finds out Lily is interested, her claws will come out and Hilary will make ready for war to keep Jordan with her.
+Hilary wasn’t taking things too seriously with Jordan, but once she finds out Lily is interested, her claws will come out, and Hilary will make ready for war to keep Jordan with her.

 Jordan: "Hilary's finally living up to her potential now that she doesn't have you holding her back!" #YR #OhNoHeDidnt pic.twitter.com/mWgEkvtbJm